codemagic-ci-cd/codemagic-docs/content/yaml-publishing/post-publish.md

 Codemagic has a number of integrations for publishing but you can also publish elsewhere with custom scripts.

 {{<notebox>}}
-**Note:** By default, the publishing scripts are run regardless of the build status except for ``canceled`` and ``timeout``.
+**Note:** If a build fails, publishing scripts will be executed.
 You can specify additional conditions using if statements in scripts themselves.
 {{</notebox>}}

 Below are just a few post-publish script examples to illustrate the most common options: